Where Each of Illinois' 11 Regions Stand on Coronavirus Metrics, Restrictions

-Enhanced restrictions are set to soon go into effect in three more of Illinois' 11 health care regions, with one already seeing additional mitigations, and state health officials warning four others are nearing the threshold.
+Enhanced restrictions are taking effect in two more of Illinois' 11 health care regions, with two already seeing additional mitigations, and state health officials warning four others are nearing the threshold.

 Additional mitigations take effect in a particular region if the area sees: